-If you like this kind of post, please check out my Bobbi Brown forgotten best sellers by clicking here.
+If you like this kind of post, please check out my other best seller posts on MAC, Bobbi Brown, Laura Mercier, and Clinique.

 These highlighters got a decent amount of love when they were first released, but as with most things they have become old news.
 I’m pretty sure this formula was originally launched in 2018, so it says a lot that it is still on the market.
 If you like a subtle highlight that doesn’t accentuate texture, these may be worth a look.
 The formula is firmly pressed in the pan so they do not kick up powder, but are still easy to pick up on a brush.

 It comes in four other shades other than the two pictured above.
 Albatross and Capri are lighter than Ibiza and Maldives.
 To my eye, Fort De France is the same depth as Ibiza but leans pinker and St. Barths is the darkest in the range.

 NARS Bronzing Powder (Punta Cana, right swatch), $38.00**

 This formula basically took the place of the old bonzer that previously only came in two shades (laguna and casino).
 I think people have forgotten about it because when it was released although the shade range increased to 4 shades, it still felt limited.
 The 3 other shades, San Juan, Laguna, and Casino are all lighter than Punta Cana.